gyglim/gm_submodular/README.md

 # README #

 ### What is this repository for? ###

-* tools for submodular maximization and learning mixtures of submodular functions.
+This repo contains a python package with tools for submodular maximization and learning mixtures of submodular functions (SSVM).

 1. Inference: Lazy greedy maximization [Minoux.
 Optimization Techniques 1978], Cost-sensitive maximization [Leskovec et al. ACM SIGKDD 2007]
 2. Learning: Mixture learing with SGD [Lin & Bilmes.
-UAI 2012] and AdaGrad [Duchi et al. Journal of ML research 2011]
+UAI 2012] and AdaGrad [Duchi et al. J. of MLR 2011]
-* Version 0.1

 ### How do I get set up? ###